 Real estate professionals stated that many homes were actually cheaper to buy in the US than they were in China right now.
 An equivalent of a brand new inner city apartment in major Chinese cities like Beijing, Shanghai or Guangzhou, is actually cheaper in the United States said Anna Kalifa, vice president of business development at GTC Real Estate China.

 Homes in America give c more bang for their buck.
-The weak dollar provides Chinese investors with more opportunities., however, a prolonged stay isn’t possible unless these investors possess a valid green card.
+The weak dollar provides Chinese investors with more opportunities.
+Legally there are no barriers to stop Chinese buyers from purchasing property in the US, however, a prolonged stay isn’t possible unless these investors possess a valid green card.

 The tours are being offered for a fee of US$3,600 apiece.
 This gives tour group members opportunities to buy homes in the US$500,000 to US$1 million range.